HarperDB/documentation/docs/developers/operations-api/components.md

 * operation _(required)_ - must always be `drop_component`
 * project _(required)_ - the name of the project you wish to delete or to delete from if using the `file` parameter
 * file _(optional)_ - the path relative to your project folder of the file you wish to delete
-* replicated _(optional)_ - if true, HarperDB will replicate the component deletion to all nodes in the cluster.
+* replicated _(optional)_ - if true, Harper will replicate the component deletion to all nodes in the cluster.
 Must be a boolean.
-* restart _(optional)_ - if true, HarperDB will restart after dropping the component.
+* restart _(optional)_ - if true, Harper will restart after dropping the component.
 Must be a boolean.

 ### Body